-JOHNSONOLOGY is defined as the study of managerial psychology through a series of theoretical principles being researched and developed by Dr. Rick D. Johnson.
-The focus of this emerging research inquiry is to develop four segments of management research to advance contemporary existing knowledge surrounding professional management logic.
-Johnsonology is the foundation for Dr. Johnson’s AEC Management Cybernetics Model (MC Model).
+JOHNSONOLOGY is defined as the study of managerial psychology through a series of scientific theory principles created by Dr. Rick D. Johnson.
+As a research inquiry, the focus is to develop managerial axioms that advance contemporary existing knowledge surrounding professional management logic.
+Johnsonology is the foundation for Dr. Johnson’s AEC Management Cybernetics Model (The MC Model).

-- MANAGERENSICS: This is the name given to one theory under development by Dr. Johnson based on the principles of a combination of management cybernetics and the philosophy of forensics.
-Ultimately showing how the theory may work within the MC Model is the initial goal as the research progresses through action research inclusive of process consulting.
-A mixed methods study with some form of a quasi-experiment may follow qualitative research to validate its practical application in industry and even academia.
+- MANAGERENSICS: This is the name given to one principle under development by Dr. Johnson based on a hybrid ideology of management cybernetics and the philosophy of forensics.
+Ultimately, showing how this potential theory may work within the MC Model is the initial goal as case study and phenomenological strategies conclude, and applied research progresses through process consulting inclusive of action research.
+This approach is viewed first through the lens of inductive social science (social psychology) via qualitative research where grounded theory is analyzed repeatedly to validate its practical application in industry along with academia.
+When deductive contribution is sought, a mixed methods study and some form of a quasi-experiment is conducted depending on the topic of investigation.

 The rationale for this theory name came about due to an evidenced-based approach to management consulting that Dr. Johnson calls Management Forensics – he defines it as: